 Certain types of records are not eligible for sealing, including:

-- Class 1, 2 and 3 felonies
+- Class 1, 2, and 3 felonies

 - Sex crimes

-- Level 1 drug felonies
+- Level 1 drug felony offense

 - Class 1 and 2 misdemeanor traffic offenses